 There are numerous health providers in the area.
-Of special note is WellSpan Health which is a multi-county regional consortia of health care providers and locations.
+Of special note is WellSpan Health, which is a multi-county regional consortium of health care providers and locations.
 Gettysburg Hospital is eleven minutes by car from the LHPOA Community Center.
-For more specific contact information including phone numbers, visit the Resident Information page.
+For more specific contact information, including phone numbers, visit the Resident Information page.

 Help Us Help Others